Top of the page

 Colitis is the medical term for swelling (inflammation) of the intestine.
 It can be caused by different things, such as an infection or loss of blood flow in the intestine.
 Other causes are problems like Crohn's disease or ulcerative colitis.

-Symptoms may include fever, diarrhea that may be bloody, or belly pain.
+Symptoms may include diarrhea that may be bloody, belly pain, or a fever.
 Sometimes symptoms go away without treatment.
-But you may need treatment or more tests, such as blood tests or a stool test.
+But you may need treatment, such as medicines, or more tests, such as blood tests or a stool test.
 Or you may need imaging tests like a CT scan or a colonoscopy.
 In some cases, the doctor may want to test a sample of tissue from the intestine.
 This test is called a biopsy.

 Call 911 anytime you think you may need emergency care.
 For example, call if:

 Call your doctor or nurse advice line now or seek immediate medical care if:

 Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

 Enter J212 in the search box to learn more about "Colitis: Care Instructions".

 Author: Healthwise Staff

 Medical Review:Adam Husney MD - Family Medicine & Brian D. O'Brien MD - Internal Medicine